GarwelGarwel/KerbalHealth/README.md

 - It is recommended to disable habitation mechanics of USI-LS' (and other mods') as these largely have the same goal as Kerbal Health.
 - RemoteTech's connection state is not supported for the purpose of the Connected Factor status.
 This issue will be resolved once RemoteTech 2.0 is released.
 Meanwhile, you may disable both Connected and Assigned factors to keep balance.
 - Compatibility with Kerbalism hasn't been tested.
 This mod changes much of game's internal mechanics, so it can be incompatible.

-## Future Features

-- New mechanics: more various conditions, more quirks, medical supplies, quarantine, and whatnot...
-- More fine-tuned effect of health on kerbals' capabilities
-- Maybe a different microgravity system
-- API for collaboration with other mods

 ## Copyright and License